brokenkernel/blog/content/posts/code-review-research.md

 Some of this reply is based on my own reading in the fields of cognitive science, resilience engineering, and safety engineering.
 It also presupposes you already have some trust in the general idea of Empirical Software Engineering.

-If you're not familiar with the topic, the single best introduction I could give is a talk by Hillel Wayne entitled <cite>Intro to Empirical Software Engineering: What We Know We Don't Know</cite>. [^1] I can't normally stand watching talks but this one stands out amongst the crowd.
+If you're not familiar with the topic, the single best introduction I could give is a talk by Hillel Wayne entitled <cite>Intro to Empirical Software Engineering: What We Know We Don’t Know</cite>. [^1] I can't normally stand watching talks but this one stands out amongst the crowd.
 It also directly addresses the point (around 27 minutes in).
 Unfortunately, as the talk and book points out, much of the research is not great or not existent.
 Studies are often, though not always, done on students or newer programmers (samples of convenience).
 Nonetheless there is some consensus on specific areas.

 # Goals of Code Review